tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

   - is the document written in the language people speak on the project? is it written in the language embedded in the code?
   - if the terms explained in a design document don't start showing up in conversations and code, the document is not fullfilling its purpose.
   - as the domain model comes to reflect the most relevant knowledge of the business applications become scenarios within that model, and the ubiquitous language can be used to describe such a scenario in terms that directly connect to the model driven design, as a result, specifications can be written more simply because they do not have to convey the business knowledge that lies behind the model.
   - keeping documents minimal and focusing them on complementing code and conversation, documents can stay connected to the project.
+Let the ubiquitous language and its evolution be your guide to choosing documents that live and get woven into the project's activity.

 - **What is model driven design?**
   - contrasting 3 projects